 Quick summary of factors that influence saving levels

-- Interest rates – higher interest rates makes saving more attractive.
+- Interest rates – higher interest rates make saving more attractive.

-- Rising income enables higher saving.
-People on very low income cannot afford the luxury of saving
+- Rising income enables higher savings.
+People on very low incomes cannot afford the luxury of saving

-- Economic growth – high growth and high consumer confidence encourages relatively higher spending and a fall in the savings ratio.
+- Economic growth – high growth and high consumer confidence encourage relatively higher spending and a fall in the savings ratio.

 - The age of individuals – People in their 40s and 50s tend to save for retirement.
 Old people run savings down.

-- Wealth – Rising house prices increase household wealth and diminishes the need to save in other forms.
+- Wealth – Rising house prices increase household wealth and diminish the need to save in other forms.